FlorianLatapie/FlorianLatapie/README.md

 - [GUI Windows Sandbox configuration][GUI-Windows-Sandbox-configuration] - Python Tkinter Graphical User Interface to configure Windows Sandbox.
 - [LeftOrRightSimple][LeftOrRightSimple]                                 - Ask the community what they think about different concepts, PHP project.
 - [computer-outro][computer-outro]                                       - Shutdown your computer with an awesome outro music !

+## School projects

+I imported most of my school projects on GitHub, you can find them by sorting [my repositories][my-repositories] by name :

+`SchoolName`-(`Year`-)`Semester`_`ProjectName`

+School names :

+- PNS : Polytech Nice Sophia
+- UNS-IUT-Info : Université Nice Sophia Antipolis - IUT Informatique - Campus Fabron

+Years :

+- SI3 : 1st year of engineering degree
+- SI4 : 2nd year of engineering degree
+- SI5 : 3rd and last year of engineering degree

+Semesters :

+- S[1-4] : UNS-IUT-Info semesters
+- S[5-9] : PNS semesters

+Some projects are coded in French, the language of the code and the documentation is specified in the description of the repository.

 ## Most notable gists